You are here

 Data loggers are useful to gain more detailed information about the fridge temperature if there is a cold chain failure, for example a power cut.

 Follow this schedule:

-- Every week: fridge contents should be checked at least once.
+- every week: check fridge contents at least once

 PHE has also produced guidance on what to do if the cold chain is compromised or believed to be compromised.